King of the Ring (1995): Aftermath

 Following his victory, Mabel was given a major push as a main eventer, culminating in a match with Diesel at SummerSlam for the WWF Championship, which Mabel lost.
 Mabel would continue to feud with Diesel after this event, as well as continue his feuds stemming from the KOTR tournament (such as The Undertaker).
-He also briefly feuded with Yokozuna, with whom he had allied over the course of his feud with Diesel.
+He also briefly feuded with Yokozuna, with whom he had allied throughout his feud with Diesel.

-After being humiliated by Bret Hart, Jerry Lawler decided to recruit some help in the form of his personal dentist, Isaac Yankem, D.D.S., who would lose to Hart by disqualification at SummerSlam.
+After being humiliated by Bret Hart, Jerry Lawler decided to recruit some help in the form of his dentist, Isaac Yankem, D.D.S., who would lose to Hart by disqualification at SummerSlam.
 The feud would finally end when Hart defeated Yankem in a steel cage match on the October 16 edition of Raw, in which Lawler was placed in a shark cage above the ring for trying to interfere.

 Because the event was held in Philadelphia, many familiar faces from the ECW Arena were present.
-During the "King of the Ring" final between Mabel and Savio Vega, these fans began chanting "ECW, ECW" in protest at what they were watching unfold in the ring.
+During the "King of the Ring" final between Mabel, and Savio Vega, these fans began chanting "ECW, ECW" in protest at what they were watching unfold in the ring.
 This public support of ECW gained the attention of Vince McMahon, and he later booked small invasion-type angles involving the ECW promotion in 1996 and 1997 with the cooperation of Paul Heyman.